 Ethiopia’s economy is dependent on agriculture, which contributes 43 percent of the GDP and 90 percent of exports.
 However, just eight percent of land is irrigated, and crop yields from small farms are below regional averages.
 Market linkages are weak, and the use of improved seeds, fertilizers and pesticides remains limited.
 Despite these challenges, agriculture-led economic growth that is linked to improved livelihoods and nutrition can become a long-lasting solution to Ethiopia’s chronic poverty and food insecurity.

-Through Feed the Future, USAID is helping vulnerable households participate in economic activities and generate demand for products.
-Agricultural investments improve the competitiveness of value chains such as maize, wheat, coffee, livestock and dairy.
+Through Feed the Future, we are helping vulnerable households participate in economic activities and generate demand for products.
+Agricultural investments improve the competitiveness of value chains such as maize, wheat, coffee, sesame, chick pea, honey, livestock and dairy.
 These activities bring jobs and income opportunities for rural households.
-USAID also strengthens small- and medium-sized enterprises by providing access to credit and technical support.
+We also strengthen small- and medium-sized enterprises by providing access to credit and technical support.

 USAID Ethiopia’s Feed the Future Strategy focuses on three core components: agricultural growth-enabled food security, linking the vulnerable to markets, and fostering a regulatory environment and private sector conducive to economic growth.